dewaldabrie/coroflow/README.md

 Coroflow does a lot of heavy-lifting for you:

-* Manage all tasks in the pipelinen concurently in one thread using coroutines
+* Manage all tasks in the pipeline concurently in one thread using coroutines
 * Pass data between tasks with queues
 * Easily specify concurrency limits
 * Connect stages of the pipeline with fan-out/fan-in patterns or load-balancer patterns